Tunis Light Metro: Initial planning and construction

 After Tunisia gained independence from France in 1956, the country, and especially Tunis, experienced a sharp increase in population.
 As a result, the existing transport in the city soon proved to be largely inefficient and unprepared for the number of people using it.

 In 1974, preliminary studies were officially launched for the development of a light rail network, and turnkey construction of the network was later entrusted to the German company Siemens.
 Siemens based the design of the network on that of the German city of Hanover, and was charged with the supply of the rolling stock, overhead power traction system, signalling and safety equipment, as well as the monitoring and coordination of construction.
-The first stone of the network was laid on the 23rd of November 1980, and full construction of the first line of the system, from Tunis Marine station to Ben Arous, began in 1981.
+The first stone of the network was laid on November 23, 1980, and full construction of the first line of the system, from Tunis Marine station to Ben Arous, began in 1981.

-The network officially entered service on the 13th of October 1985, with the beginning of operation on Line 1 from Tunis Marine to Ben Arous.
-Later, on the 5th of September 1989, Line 2 entered service with trains running from Place de Barcelone station on Line 1 north to Ariana, bringing the total length of the network up to 18.7 kilometres.
+The network officially entered service on October 13, 1985, with the beginning of operation on Line 1 from Tunis Marine to Ben Arous.
+Later, on September 5, 1989, Line 2 entered service with trains running from Place de Barcelone station on Line 1 north to Ariana, bringing the total length of the network up to 18.7 km.